How resistance to a government-funded festival is energising Turkey’s art scene

 This year’s edition, which opened last month and continues to 31 December, has again changed dramatically.
 After Turkey’s governing party, the AKP, lost the municipality of Beyoğlu in this year’s local elections, the Culture Route in Beyoğlu became a thing of the past.
 Now rebranded ‘Istanbul Culture Route’, this year’s program features a ticketed exhibition, Pablo Picasso: A Journey from Painting to Ceramics, including Picasso’s original engravings, drawings, posters, lithographs and photographs, and another titled Warhol’s World: The Icon of Pop Art – both at AKM.
 Speaking with Culture Route staff, I learned that the festival no longer has a selection committee and operates on an invitation basis.
 Around 70 people are employed by AKM for the festival to manage the relationship between AKM and the Culture and Tourism Ministry.
 They aren’t civil servants but contracted employees.
 This, after all, is the government’s broader neoliberal tactic: allocating public funds for its purposes while dismantling the possibility of public debate and public art; privatisation, outsourcing and subcontracting.

 If Dikbaş’s worst fear for Culture Route’s first edition was the prospect of the younger generation of artists asking the question “if these artists are collaborating, why shouldn’t I?”, then Pekünlü said she was happy that, for this year’s Culture Route program, “organisers shifted their focus to mainstream shows and stopped chasing us.”
 In other words, the lack of local collaboration is good news, a sweet triumph for those who resisted the financial allure of the festival in the past.
-While reporting for this piece I could see a shared sense that the reaction of the artworld over the past years had caused this retreat by the government: the art had community spoken by organising through social media and WhatsApp group texts, and simply learned to say ‘no’.
+While reporting for this piece I could see a shared sense that the reaction of the artworld over the past years had caused this retreat by the government: the art community had spoken by organising through social media and WhatsApp group texts, and simply learned to say ‘no’.

 When I spoke to Papazyan recently, they issued a note of caution.
 “The ministry’s Culture Route had originally set out to influence a much larger area than the district of Beyoğlu, or the city of Istanbul,” they said.
 “I’m afraid we run the risk of undermining the ongoing success of the larger political and economic project behind the Culture Routes Festivals by prematurely declaring that its Istanbul branch has seemingly ‘failed.’”
 While glad to see lack of local actors in this year’s edition, Papazyan fears missing the big picture: an event that started in Beyoğlu has now become a national brand, with various iterations around the country.
 The Culture Ministry said it aims to have Culture Route festivals in 35 cities by 2028.